1. Help Center

 The cost of each time entry is calculated based on the person's hourly cost rate that applied on the date of the time entry.
 The costs to date are presented in three portions:

-• Cost of time logged, invoiced: Time that has been linked to an invoice.
+• Cost of time logged, invoiced: Time up to and including today that has been linked to an invoice.

-• Cost of time logged, not invoiced: Time that is recorded but not included on an invoice.
+• Cost of time logged, not invoiced: Time up to and including today that is recorded but not included on an invoice.

 Revenue